corda/corda-runtime-os/tools/plugins/preinstall/README.md

 	  -f, --file=<truststoreLocation>
                               The file location of the truststore for Kafka -n, --namespace=<namespace>
-                              The namespace in which to look for both the Postgres and Kafka secrets -t, --timeout=<timeout> The timeout in milliseconds for testing the Kafka connection - defaults to 3000
+                              The namespace in which to look for both the PostgreSQL and Kafka secrets -t, --timeout=<timeout> The timeout in milliseconds for testing the Kafka connection - defaults to 3000